Personal Injury Glossary with Definitions

 Settlement

-Statue of Limitations (SOL)
+Statute of Limitations (SOL)

 Subrogation

 A third-party claim is an additional claim against another person or entity.
-For example, a worker hurt in an auto accident while on the job has a Labor and Industries (L&I) claim for workers compensation benefits, and a third-party claim against the at fault driver who caused the accident.
+For example, a worker hurt in an auto accident while on the job has a Labor and Industries (L&I) claim for workers’ compensation benefits and a third-party claim against the at-fault driver who caused the accident.

 Tort